aiporre/gcn_segmentation/README.md

 | 9 | DeepVessel | DeepVesselNet from Tetteh et al. (2018)                                                                            |

-The available training looses are: BCE,
+The available training looses are: BCE, Focal Loss, Generalized Dice Loss.

 # Evaluation and Training